Q: Who calls races at AP?

-A: AP race callers have a wide range of tools at their disposal to analyze the state of a race.
+A: AP’s Decision Team has a wide range of tools at its disposal to analyze the state of a race.
 They include AP’s vote count, which it has conducted in every U.S. presidential election since 1848.
-The Decision Desk also has access to data from AP VoteCast, our wide-ranging survey of the American electorate.
+In general elections and presidential primaries, the Decision Team also has access to data from AP VoteCast, our wide-ranging survey of the American electorate.

 Race callers collaborate with analysts who focus on statewide races, such as those for U.S. Senate and governor, and elections for the U.S. House of Representatives.
-The editors at AP’s Decision Desk sign off on every race call for president, U.S. Senate and governor.
+The editors on AP’s Decision Team sign off on every race call for president, U.S. Senate and governor.

 Together, they are looking at far more than just the overall vote totals.
 They study the incoming vote county by county.
-In states where the information is available, they look at the vote by type of ballot: cast in person on Election Day, or in advance by mail or in person.
+In states where the information is available, they look at the vote by type of ballot: cast in person at polling places, or in advance by mail or in person.
 They are also in constant contact with AP’s vote count team, in search of the latest information about what’s been counted so far and how many ballots may still be left to count.

 Q: Does AP use exit polls to call races?

-A: For many years, AP was part of the National Election Pool that conducted exit polls in general elections and during presidential primaries.
-AP left the NEP after the 2016 election, in part because we no longer believe interviewing voters at polling places on Election Day is the best methodology to survey an electorate that increasingly votes in advance.
+A: For many years, AP was part of the group of media organizations that conducts exit polls.
+AP left the group after the 2016 election, in part because we no longer believe interviewing voters at polling places on Election Day is the best methodology to survey an electorate.

 Q: How can AP call a race as soon as polls close?

-To be sure, AP will not call the winner of a race before all the polls close in a jurisdiction.
+To be sure, AP will not call the winner of a race before all the polls in a jurisdiction are scheduled to close.
 And we remain committed to using results from AP VoteCast with great care and caution, applying the same standard of absolute assurance to a race call made at poll close as we do all others.

 Q: When is a race "too close to call"?

-AP may decide not to call a race if the margin between the top two candidates is less than 0.5 percentage points.
-On election night, AP may not call winners in races for U.S. House if the margin is less than 1,000 votes and winners in races for state legislature if the margin is less than 2 percentage points or 100 votes.
+AP may also decide not to call a race if the margin between the top two candidates is less than 0.5 percentage points.
+On election night, AP may not call winners in races for state legislature if the margin is less than 2 percentage points or 100 votes.

-If an election has significant news value, such as one that would determine party control of a state legislature, AP will closely review the race to determine whether an exception to these standards may be made.
+If an election has significant news value, such as one that would determine party control of a state legislature, AP will closely review the race to determine whether an exception to these guidelines can be made.

-In races where tabulation remains active and ongoing, AP will not declare a race “too close to call” unless it is clear it will proceed to or be subject to a recount.
+AP considers races where tabulation remains active and ongoing to be “too early to call.”
+We will not say a race where there are regular ballots left to count is “too close to call” – regardless of the margin between candidates – unless it is clear that race will proceed to or be subject to a recount.
 That includes races where completing the vote count may take several days.
-In such cases, AP will describe a race in its news report as “too early to call” – an informal designation that indicates we do not have enough data to make a race call.

 Q: How does AP handle recounts?